melonproject-archive/documentation/chapters/fund/trading.md

 # trading

 ## Trading.sol

 Description

-...
+The Trading contract is created by the tradingFactory, which holds a queryable array of all created Trading contracts and emits the `instanceCreated` event along with the trading contract's address.

+The trading contract:

+-manages the set up of the interface infrastructure to the various selected exchanges.

+-manages open make orders that the fund has submitted to the various registered exchanges.

+-houses the common function for calling specific exchange functions through each exchange's respective exchange adapters.
+Note that each exchange will have their own unique interface and required parameters, which the adapters accommodate.

+-provides a public function to transfer an array of token assets to the fund's vault.

+-provides view functions to get order information regarding specific assets on specific exchanges as well as specific order detail.

+The contract has a fallback function to retrieve ETH.

+Inherits from
-Inherits from Spoke, DSMath, TradingInterface (link)
+Spoke, DSMath, TradingInterface (link)

 On Construction

-The contract requires the hug address, an array of exchange addresses, an array of exchange adapter addresses and an array of booleans indicating if an exchange takes custody of tokens for make orders.
+The contract requires the hub address, an array of exchange addresses, an array of exchange adapter addresses and an array of booleans indicating if an exchange takes custody of tokens for make orders.
 The contract becomes a spoke to the hub.
 The constructor of the trading contract requires that the length of the exchange array matches the length of exchange adapter array and the length of the exchange array matches the length of boolean custody status array.
 Finally, the constructor builds the public variable `exchanges[]` array of `Exchange` structs.

 Structs